akaabdullahmateen/roadmap/documentation/css/concepts/box-model/index.md

 The **border area**, bounded by the border edge, extends the padding area to include the element's borders.
 Its dimensions are the _border-box width_ and the _border-box height_.

 The thickness of the borders are determined by the `border-width` and shorthand `border` properties.
 If the `box-sizing` property is set to `border-box`, the border area's size can be explicitly defined with the `width`, `min-width`, `max-width`, `height`, `min-height`, and `max-height` properties.
-When there is a background `background-color` or `background-image` set on a box, it extends to the outer edge of the border (i.e. extends underneath the border in z-ordering).
+When there is a `background-color` or `background-image` set on a box, it extends to the outer edge of the border (i.e. extends underneath the border in z-ordering).
 This default behavior can be altered with the `background-clip` CSS property.

 ## Margin area